 Honestly, in my humble opinion, it doesn’t actually matter which answer is correct because if you are safely fasting on occasion (and/or reducing calories), and consuming healthy options with lots of vitamins and minerals while doing so, does it really matter which aspect is to praise for the good results?

-Ending note: I hope this was apparent, but, the intention of this post isn’t to target people who do or don’t do detoxing juice diets but merely to satisfy my curiosity.
+Ending note: I hope this was apparent, but, the intention of this post isn’t to target people who do or don’t do detox diets but merely to satisfy my curiosity.
 I had heard a lot of anecdotal experiences on the matter and so I was curious to hear about the results from more formal studies as well.
-Whether or not you choose to juice is your own prerogative.
+Whether or not you choose to detox is your own prerogative.

 I successfully (so far at least) staved off a flare!
 Generally as the seasons change towards their colder demeanor, my skin freaks out.
 As I have gone through topical steroid withdrawal for about 4 of the last 5 winters, I’ve learned that this time of year includes symptoms such as: